ivangoncharuk/Tour-de-Towson/README.md

     - between 3000-6000 m of climbing elevation gain
     - located in the alps
     - most influencial, only the best climbers can contest for stage win
-  - individual time trial stages
+  - individual time trial stages (ITT's)
     - some of the most important
     - demanding short courses
     - can occur 1 to 3 times per tour